From Cannings model to Brownian motion conditioned on local time profile: Introduction

-By Aldous' theorem \cite[Theorem 20]{1993Aldous}, the convergence of the contour functions is equivalent to the combination of tightness and finite-dimensional convergence of the associated tree sequence.
-The condition \eqref{eq:H3'} is in fact equivalent to the finite-dimensional convergence (see Remark \ref{rmk:equivalent}); while condition~\eqref{H2'} is closely related to the tightness.
-In Section~\ref{sec:example}, we present a counterexample in which the offspring distribution slightly violates \eqref{H2'}, leading to a failure of tightness.
-This indicates a form of sharpness of condition~\eqref{H2'}.
+\begin{remark} By Aldous' theorem \cite[Theorem 20]{1993Aldous}, the convergence of the contour functions is equivalent to the combination of tightness and finite-dimensional convergence of the associated tree sequence.
+In \eqref{H2}, condition \eqref{eq:3rd} is in fact equivalent to the finite-dimensional convergence (see Remark \ref{rmk:equivalent}); while condition~\eqref{eq:liminf} is closely related to the tightness.
+In Appendix~\ref{sec:example}, we present a counterexample in which the offspring distribution slightly violates \eqref{eq:liminf}, leading to a failure of tightness.
+This indicates a form of sharpness of condition~\eqref{eq:liminf}.

-We also remark that the counterexample in Section~\ref{sec:example} shows that the condition \eqref{eq:H3'}, although sufficient for finite-dimensional convergence, is not enough to guarantee tightness. \end{remark}
+We also remark that the counterexample in Appendix~\ref{sec:example} shows that the condition \eqref{eq:3rd}, although sufficient for finite-dimensional convergence, is not enough to guarantee tightness. \end{remark}

+\begin{remark} Our convergence result \eqref{eq:main_convergence} extends to the case where the height profile satisfies $h(q_n)=h(\ell)=\infty$.
+In this case, the height and contour processes are defined by following the first infinite branch until it escapes to~$\infty$.
+The associated rescaled processes then converge weakly under the topology of uniform convergence on compact subsets of $\mathbb{R}_+$.

+The key point is a \emph{local dependence property}: for both discrete and continuous conditioned (height or contour) functions, the law of the path up to the first hitting time of a height $s$ depends only on the generation profile below height~$s$, and coincides with the corresponding law in a finite–height model with the same profile on $[0,s]$.
+This property is immediate in the discrete case from generation–wise independence, and in the continuous setting, it follows from excursion theory.

+This property allows one to define the conditioned process $W^{\ell}$ for profiles $\ell$ with $h(\ell)=\infty$, and together with the finite-height convergence \eqref{eq:main_convergence} and a truncation argument yields the convergence in the infinite-height setting as well. \end{remark}

 \begin{remark} The convergence results can also be extended to other population models, such as the continuous-time Moran model and the diploid Cannings model (as defined in \cite{mohle2003coalescent}), using a very similar approach. \end{remark}